jchinnam/instagram-activity/README.md

 # instagram-activity
 Web scraping & scripting to analyze instagram follower/following activity.
 See [here](docs.md) for implementation docs.

+Updated as of Nov 2021.
+May not work on later versions of instagram.com.
+May not work on accounts with very large followings, due to Instagram limitations on rendering the lists.

 ### Setup
 ```bash
 $ git clone <repo>